Heterogeneity-induced lane and band formation in self-driven particle systems: Introduction

 In self-driven particle systems, collective dynamics can result from heterogeneity effects in the microscopic behaviour of the particles, upon other inertia or delay mechanisms.
 Pedestrian dynamics describe for instance lane formation for counter-flow or for pedestrians walking in the same direction but with different speeds\cite{Cristin2019,Fujita2019}.
 Other examples are stripe, diagonal travelling band or chevron patterns for crossing flows\cite{Helbing2005,Cividini2013}.
 In this article, we show by simulation that heterogeneity effects can generically initiate segregation and spontaneous formation of lane or band patterns in two-species flows of polarised agents.
 Two heterogeneity mechanisms are identified: static heterogeneity in the agent characteristics and dynamic heterogeneity in the interactions.
 Static heterogeneity refers to \emph{quenched disorder} in solid state physics and the terminology of random walks, when dynamic heterogeneity relies on \emph{annealed disorder} (see\cite{Krusemann2014,Tateishi2020} and references therein).
 Interestingly, lanes spontaneously occur when the heterogeneity relies statically on the agent features (quenched disorder), while bands emerge if the heterogeneity operates dynamically in the interactions (annealed disorder).
+The lane and band patterns are stable and persist stationary, although no alignment interaction rules are defined (explicitly or implicitly).
 The features are generically observed with different microscopic motion models, namely the first order collision-free speed model\cite{Tordeux2016} and the inertial second order social force model\cite{Helbing1995}, and different types of parameters related to agent speed or agent size.
+Lane and band patterns are observed with different binary mixtures of interacting particles \cite{lowen2010particle,poncet2017universal,vasilyev2017cooperative}, e.g.\ oppositely charged colloids subject to, respectively, DC and AC external electric fields \cite{vissers2011lane,vissers2011band}.
+In the presented models, the heterogeneity comes from internal interaction mechanisms.
+Potential applications are mixed urban traffic flow and the modelling of the interactions between different types of road users.